The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 What’s the difference between feature adoption and product adoption?

 Product adoption is considered a crucial step in product-led growth.
-This is because it’s the point where a person converts from prospect/lead to an actual user.
+This is because it’s the point where a person converts from a prospect/lead to an actual user.
 And you need users to remain in business.

-Both feature and product adoption are important metrics to keep an eye on.
 While product adoption lets you know how well users interact with your product, feature adoption gives a proper breakdown of what parts of your product are most successful and which you may need to let go of or work on.
 Knowing these is how you reduce churn and increase retention rates.

 Why is feature adoption important?